simOne3107/R4CogPsy/README.md

 #### Creating tibbles ####

 For best results, it is best to convert our data frames to **tibbles**.
 Tibbles are an improved type of data frame used in all **tidyverse** packages.
-Each column name in a tibble is also accompanied by its type.
+Unlike regular data frames, each column name in a tibble is also accompanied by its type.

 ```r
 as_tibble (MyDataFrame)